-Yerba mate is a popular South American herb which is brewed like tea.
+Yerba mate is a popular South American herb that is brewed like tea.
 The national drink of Argentina where it is known as the ‘tea of the gods’, Yerba Mate is the ideal alternative to coffee.

-Jam-packed with seven essential amino acids, it is also a super-rich source of minerals and vitamins, protective polyphenols and energy-boosting xanthines.
+Jam-packed with seven essential amino acids, it is also a super-rich source of minerals and vitamins, protective polyphenols, and energy-boosting xanthines.